 New rhymes that follow in the poem will get new labels, such as cdcd or ccdd, and so on, unless they rhyme with a previous word set such as aa.

 Free Verse poems allow you to focus on the feeling you are conveying rather than trying to fit it into a structure.
-Hip hop lyrics are an example of Free Verse Poetry, though rhyme schemes are frequently used.
+Hip hop is an example of Free Verse poem, though rhyme schemes are frequently used.

 Poems that Don’t Rhyme